ceydaduzgec/gcp-terraform-course/README.md

 https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance

 ### PART 2:
+[X]- Hardcode provider version
-- Create subnet for VM instance
+[X]- Create subnet for VM instance
-- Add WAF to allow 443 and 80 from 0.0.0.0
+[ ]- Add WAF to allow 443 and 80 from 0.0.0.0
-- Allow 22 to SSH
+[ ]- Allow 22 to SSH from 0.0.0.0
-- Install apache2 to serve a basic HTML with metadata_startup_script
+[ ]- Install apache2 to serve a basic HTML with metadata_startup_script

 ### PART 3:
-- Seperate configs into new files
+[ ]- Seperate configs into new files
-- Create bucket with terraform
+[ ]- Create bucket with terraform

 ### PART 4:
-- Depends on attribute, tags for best-practice
+[ ]- Depends on attribute, tags for best-practice
-- Store state in the bucket
+[ ]- Store state in the bucket

 ### PART 5:
-- Use modules
+[ ]- Use modules
 https://github.com/orgs/terraform-google-modules/repositories

 ## Do not forget to delete resources